 Why “corporate karma” is crucial for your investment returns

-Our surveys show that more and more of our clients want to align their investments with their values.
-I believe money managers have a moral imperative to help drive the transition to a sustainable economy.
-We can do this by directing more capital to sustainably-run companies and by engaging with the companies we own.
+Schroders’ Global Investor Study 2019 shows that more and more investors want to align their investments with their values.
+Money managers shall have a moral imperative to help drive the transition to a sustainable economy.
+This can be done by directing more capital to sustainably-run companies and by engaging with the companies we own.

 Many investors think there has to be a trade-off between sustainable investing and generating market-beating returns.
-I disagree.
-In fact, I believe that it is only by investing in truly sustainable businesses that we can achieve consistent investment returns over the long run.
+However, it is only by investing in truly sustainable businesses that consistent investment returns can be achieved over the long run.

 What do we mean by stakeholders?

 Stakeholders are – as the name implies – any party that has an interest in something, in this case a business.
-The chart below shows the range of stakeholders in any company; their relative importance will vary depending on the nature of the business.
+The chart above shows the range of stakeholders in any company; The relative importance of stakeholders will vary depending on the nature of the business.
 Shareholders are a stakeholder, but just one among many.

 The concept of “shareholder primacy” is one that really took hold in the 1970s.
 This is the theory that shareholder interests should be the top priority for companies, over and above their other stakeholders.
 This led to a prevailing assumption that companies should be run to maximise profits for shareholders, regardless of the wider impact.